nospam2k/dmx2023/readme.md

 # DMX 2023

 This is forked from node-dmx/dmx.
-The major changes are only loading Enttec drives and updating for serialport >12.0.0.
+The major changes are only loading Enttec drivers (other drivers are still in the module but are not modified.
+They can probably be modified as the code below.) and updating for serialport >12.0.0.
 I've tried to make the least amount of changes possible to maintain backwards compatibility with node-dmx/dmx.
 This should install with all the latest dependences.